 Retreat to Blénod and the Armistice

-By ten o’clock in the evening, the regiment’s HQ, including the commanding officer, is evacuated by a company of the 1st Battalion.
-Meanwhile, the enemy interrupts the deadly fire.
-June 19 after midnight, the 11e REI begins its retreat to Blénod-lès-Toul, located some 10 miles (15 km) south-east, to be placed there.
-On June 21 and 22, the regiment is near Crézilles, another 2,5 miles (4 km) to the south-east, in the sector of Ochey.
-The gold-fringed cravat of the burned flag and the fanion of the 1st Battalion are placed in a metal box and hidden under the floor of the porch of the Saint-Gengoult church of Crézilles (they will be collected by the end of 1941 to take them to Algeria).
+On June 21 and 22, the regiment moved another few miles southeast to Crézilles in the sector of Ochey.
+The gold-fringed cravat of the burnt regimental flag and the fanion of the 1st Battalion were stored in a metal box and hidden under the floor of the porch of the Saint-Gengoult church of Crézilles.

-Officers of the 11e REI being killed in 1940
+Officers of the 11e REI who were killed in 1940

 Major Henryk (Henri) Rzekiecki d’Alegron